MicrosoftDocs/visualstudio-docs/docs/ide/reference/options-text-editor-csharp-advanced.md

 ## Organize Usings
  Place 'System' directives first when sorting usings
  When selected, `System` using directives appear before other using directives.
-For more information, see [Sort Usings](../../misc/sort-usings.md).
+For more information, see Organize usings in [Visual C# IntelliSense](../../ide/visual-csharp-intellisense.md#automatic-code-generation).

 ## See Also
  [XML Documentation Comments](/dotnet/csharp/programming-guide/xmldoc/xml-documentation-comments)